This Seminar is planned for 12 Continuing Education Credit Hours

 Airfare is not included.
 PES will book your air arrangements for a $75 ticketing fee or you may choose to handle your own reservation.

-Airport Transfers: Airport transfers to and from the Crystal Esprit are included in the package price.
+Airport Transfers: Airport transfers to and from the Crystal Esprit are included in the package price on embarkation and disembarkation days.

 Pre and Post-Hotels: Please contact your PES Travel coordinator if assistance is needed to arrange a hotel before or after your trip.